Overview

 Next, install prerequisite packages

-python -m pip install -e py
+python -m pip install py

 To use miniconf, execute it as follows: